sheibeck/unwritten-realms/README.md

 - Streaming enhancements: tune poll interval or migrate to native OpenAI event streams when available.
 - Auditing: add checksum logging for prompt + context package.

+### Thread Lifecycle (Server-Side Only)
+Threads and messages are created exclusively via the OpenAI SDK inside the server endpoints (`/assistant/run` & `/assistant/stream`).
+The frontend never calls OpenAI directly (avoids exposing `OPENAI_API_KEY`).
+If you need multi-turn continuity, pass the returned `threadId` back on subsequent `/assistant/run` or `/assistant/stream` requests.
+A future enhancement may persist thread metadata (e.g., last action, entity bindings) in SpaceTimeDB; currently only the ID is reused.

+### Dev Proxy (CORS Avoidance)
+In local development Vite proxies `/assistant/*` to `http://localhost:8787` (see `vite.config.ts`).
+This removes CORS complexity for both JSON and SSE endpoints.
+If you access the engine from a different origin, either extend the proxy or add that origin to the CORS allow list in `scripts/engine-server.ts`.

 ## Project Structure (High-Level)
 ```
 src/